nkorsakov-tw/qa.md/test-plan.md

 - If you have some articles with special price, this price for a specific space should be displayed.
 Verify it.
 - Click to test sorting within the articles page.

+### Departments

+- Click 'Add new department'.
+- Select group, and then check that department is used with a right group therefore department is used with a right VAT level.
+- Verify that existing spaces are assigned to the department automatically.
+- Create special articles.
+They must be shown in different departments (in a native department and in the department where you work now).
+Check this.
+- Set POS Display sequence for spesial articles.
+Verify that all works as expected in the POS.
+- Try to delete an existing department.
+- Try to modify an existing department.
+- Try to duplicate an existing department.
+- Set POS Display sequence.
+- Check that the column 'Group' isn't empty.
+All departments must be assigned to a specific group.

 ### POS Action sets

 - Navigate to POS Actions sets.